kschingiz/meteor-publish-change-streams/README.md

 # meteor-publish-change-streams

-This allow you to reactively subscribe and publish to mongo change streams
+This package allow you to reactively subscribe and publish mongo change streams

-# REQUIREMENTS
+# requirements

 1. Meteor 1.7+
 2. Mongo 3.6+